Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 2. Confirm with Volume: Higher volume during a breakout increases in the market.

-3. Set Stop-Loss and Take-Profit Levels: Use the pattern structure if it’s bullish, set stop loss below the recent low, and take profit at the previous high.
+3. Set Stop-Loss and Take-Profit Levels: Use the trading patterns structure if it’s bullish, set stop loss below the recent low, and take profit at the previous high.

-4. Back test Your Strategy: Test the chart pattern on Trading View, take notes and analyze the market.
+4. Backtest Your Strategy: Test the pattern on Trading View, take notes, and analyze the market.
 On a daily basis.

-Chart patterns are a powerful and effective strategy for beginner traders.
-By learning and practicing these 34 chart patterns, you’ll be better trained in 2025 and beyond.
+Trading Chart patterns are a powerful and effective strategy for beginner traders.
+By learning and practicing these 34 trading patterns, you’ll be better trained in 2025 and beyond.
 Whether you’re trading stocks, forex, or crypto, these patterns can help you make smarter, more informed decisions.

 Heist Trader – Where Confidence Meets Success.
 Happy trading!